pingcap/docs/reference/tiflash/scale.md

     192.168.1.1
     ```

-2. Edit the `hosts.ini` file, and add the node information:
+2. Edit the `hosts.ini` file to add the node information:

     {{< copyable "" >}}